Jason-S-Wu/orcanet-mobile-v2/README.md

 Stony Brook University CSE 416 Project

 OrcaNet Mobile v2 is a React Native application developed as part of the CSE 416 project at Stony Brook University.
-It aims to [brief description of the project's purpose or goals].

 ## Getting Started